ramereth/lancealbertson.com/content/ganeti/ganeti-at-the-osuosl.rst

 ####################
 :date: 2010-12-08 23:34
 :author: lance
-:tags: django, ganeti, kvm, virtualization
+:tags: django, ganeti, kvm, virtualization, planet
 :slug: ganeti-at-the-osuosl

 One of the many large projects I'm working on at the `OSUOSL`_ has been